jim-easterbrook/pywws/doc_src/index.rst

    sudo pip install pywws -U

 Some new versions of pywws have changed what's stored in the hourly, daily or monthly summary data files.
 These new versions are incompatible with processed data from earlier versions.
-The :py:mod:`pywws.Reprocess` module regenerates all the summary data.
+The :doc:`scripts/pywws-reprocess` script regenerates all the summary data.
 It should be run after any major upgrade.

 *************
 Documentation